netvl/scala-guidelines/src/code-style/naming.md

 ## Apostrophes

-Avoid using \`s to overload reserved names.
+Avoid using \`s to overload reserved names, except when there is a need to integrate with Java API or when the alternative reads significantly worse.
 Use of apostrophes in pattern matching for equality checking, on the other hand, is acceptable:

 ```scala
 val name = "hello"